typeable/compaREST/docs/Development_guide.md

 The tool works by simultaneously looking at a pair of nodes in OpenAPI schema trees.
 At every place we try to understand whether one side (the producer) can produce something that the other side (the consumer) cannot consume.
 This often involves recursively running the same check on child sub-nodes.
-The criteria for are implemented manually for all types of nodes that appear in the schema.
+The necessary criteria are implemented manually for all types of nodes that appear in the schema.
 The `Subtree` class in `Data.OpenApi.Compare.Subtree` designates types of nodes for which this compatibility checking is defined.
 The implementations for various types reside in `Data.OpenApi.Compare.Validate.*`.

 Producer/Consumer
 -----------------
-Rather than looking at which schema is the server's and which is the client's, in terms of compatinbility checking it is more useful to track which side is the "producer" and which is the "consumer".
+Rather than looking at which schema is the server's and which is the client's, in terms of compatibility checking it is more useful to track which side is the "producer" and which is the "consumer".
 At the root of the schema the producer is the client, but as we descend into an HTTP response, the direction flips and the producer becomes the server.

-We deal with a lot of things in pairs, where one thing belongs to the producer, and another belongs to the consumer.
-The `ProdCons` datatype (in `Data.OpenApi.Compare.Subtree`) is just a pair type that provides an Applicative abstraction for working with two things simultaneously
+We deal with a lot of things in pairs, where one thing belongs to the producer and another belongs to the consumer.
+The `ProdCons` datatype (in `Data.OpenApi.Compare.Subtree`) is just a pair type that provides an Applicative abstraction for working with two things simultaneously.

 Trees
 -----